 The MRC’s 1995 Dynamics of Recovery, A Plan to Enhance the Mattole Estuary stated the community’s intentions to reforest and upslope-stabilize the Mattole watershed as a response to the declining deep pools and amount of woody debris that provided breeding habitats for Chinook salmon, which reached a severely low count of about 100 in 1991.

 Get involved with the community and check out upcoming events!
 After all, those at the Mattole River watershed do emphasize community consciousness: “We live in a community, a vibrant and sometimes challenging watershed community, a remote rural landscape filled with a diversity of ideas, ideals, and ways of life.
 We have worked together, and we hope to continue to do so for many years.
 If you haven’t already, please join us in this very fulfilling work.”
 But it’s not all hard work!
 They put on fun activities for the community to raise awareness for life that depends on the watershed, such as live music, art classes, picnics, beer festivities, games, and more.

-The Indians of Mattole, a rare Athabascan coastal tribe, experienced conflict with Euro-Americans as the foreigners struggled to uproot the Mattole Indians from their native land with the intention of “re-homing” them in camps in both Humboldt and Mendocino County (Kroeber 142-143).
+The Indians of Mattole, an Athabascan coastal tribe, experienced conflict with Euro-Americans as the foreigners struggled to uproot the Mattole Indians from their native land with the intention of “re-homing” them in camps in both Humboldt and Mendocino County (Kroeber 142-143).